-MATH 003 Developmental Mathematics (3) Six hours of laboratory per week, Recommended: For students who plan to take MATH 110, MATH 111, MATH 113, MATH 115 or STAT 100; but are not currently qualified to do so.
+MATH 003 Developmental Mathematics (3) Six hours of laboratory per week.
+Recommended: For students who plan to take MATH110, MATH111, MATH113, MATH115 or STAT100, but are not currently qualified to do so.
 MATH 003 is a review of Intermediate High School Algebra intended for students preparing for one of the credit bearing Fundamental Studies Math Courses.
-It will be taught in special computer labs using a self-paced computer program.
+It is taught in special computer labs using a self-paced computer program.
 The curriculum will be geared toward the student's level of algebra skills and eventual goals.
-There will be a special fee for the course in addition to the regular tuition charge.
+There is a special fee for the course in addition to the regular tuition charge.
 The course does not carry any credit toward any degree at the University.
 The course is repeatable.
 Topics will be chosen from exponents, polynomials, linear equations, quadratic equations as well as polynomial, rational, exponential and logarithm functions and elementary probability or statistics, depending on the student.

 MATH 010 Algebra for MATH 110 (3) Five hours of lecture per week.
-MATH 010 is be a review of intermediate High School Algebra intended for students preparing for MATH 110.
-It will be taught in a 5 week/ 5 day per week mode and lead directly into a special section of MATH 110 during the same semester, provided the student passes the Mathematics Placement Test at the appropriate level.
-There will be a special fee for the course in addition to the regular tuition charge.
-The course does not carry any credit toward any degree at the University.
-Topics include linear equations, linear inequalities, operations on polynomials, factoring, solutions of quadratic equations, as well as exponential and logarithm functions.
-There will be no grade in the course.
-It will lead directly to either MATH 110 or to MATH 003, both of which will be graded.
+There is a special fee for this class in addition to the regular tuition charge.
+A review of Intermediate High School Algebra intended for students preparing for MATH 110.
+It is taught 5 days per week for the first 5 weeks, then leads directly into a special section of MATH 110, the same semester, which also meets 5 days per week.
+Continuation in MATH 110 is conditional on the student passing the MATHEMATICS PLACEMENT EXAM at the appropriate level.
+MATHEMATICS PLACEMENT EXAM at the appropriate level. on polynomials, factoring, solutions of quadratic equations, as well as exponential and logarithm functions.
+MATH 010 does not carry any credit toward any degree at the University, nor is it graded.
+It leads to either MATH 110 or MATH 003, both of which are graded.

 MATH 011 Algebra for MATH 111 (3) Five hours of lecture per week.
-A review of intermediate High School Algebra intended for students preparing for MATH 111.
-It will be taught in a 5 week/5 day per week mode and lead directly into a special section of MATH 111 during the same semester, provided the student passes the Mathematics Placement Exam at the appropriate level.
-There will be a special fee for the course in addition to the regular tuition charge.
-The course does not carry any credit toward any degree at the University.
-Topics include exponents, polynomials, linear equations, quadratic equations as well as polynomial, rational, exponential and logarithm functions, Venn diagrams, permutations and combinations.
-There will be no grade in the course.
-It will lead to either MATH 111 or to MATH 003, both of which will be graded.
+There is a special fee for this class in addition to the regular tuition charge.
+A review of Intermediate High School Algebra intended for students preparing for MATH 111.
+It is taught 5 days per week for the first 5 weeks, then leads directly into a special section of MATH 111, the same semester, which also meets 5 days per week.
+Continuation in MATH 111 is conditional on the student passing the MATHEMATICS PLACEMENT EXAM at the appropriate level.
+Topics include exponents, polynomials, linear equations, quadratic equations, as well as polynomial, rational, exponential and logarithm functions, Venn diagrams, permutations and combinations.
+MATH 011 does not carry any credit toward any degree at the University, nor is it graded.
+It leads directly to MATH 111 (or MATH 113 or MATH 110), or MATH 003, all of which are graded.

 MATH 013 Algebra for MATH 113 (3) Five hours of lecture per week.
-MATH 013 is a review of intermediate High School Algebra intended for students preparing for MATH 113.
-It will be taught in a 5 week/5 day per week mode and lead directly into a special section of MATH 113 during the same semester, provided the student passes the Mathematics Placement Exam at the appropriate level.
-There will be a special fee for the course in addition to the regular tuition charge.
-The course does not carry any credit toward any degree at the University.
-Topics include exponents, polynomials, linear equations, quadratic equations as well as polynomial, rational, exponential and logarithm functions.
-There will be no grade in the course.
-It will lead directly to either MATH 113 or to MATH 003 both of which will be graded.
+There is a special fee for this class in addition to the regular tuition charge.
+A review of Intermediate High School Algebra intended for students preparing for MATH 113.
+It is taught 5 days per week for the first 5 weeks, then leads directly into a special section of MATH 113, the same semester, which also meets 5 days per week.
+Continuation in MATH 113 is conditional on the student passing the MATHEMATICS PLACEMENT EXAM at the appropriate level.
+Topics include exponents, polynomials, linear equations, quadratic equations, as well as polynomial, rational, exponential and logarithm functions.
+MATH 013 does not carry any credit toward any degree at the University, nor is it graded.
+It leads directly to MATH 113 (or MATH 110), or MATH 003, all of which are graded.